-Bob Mueller, co-anchor of News 2 at 5, 6 and 10 p.m., and host of the Sunday morning political show “This Week with Bob Mueller,” has been with News 2 for more than three decades.
+Bob Mueller, co-anchor of News 2 at 5, 6, and 10 p.m., and host of the Sunday morning political show “This Week with Bob Mueller,” has been with News 2 for four decades.

 During this time, Bob’s reporting skills have earned him numerous honors and distinctions.
 He is a 10-time Emmy Award-winning journalist and a member of the Silver Circle reserved for those working in broadcast journalism for more than 25 years.

-He is also a winner of the coveted George Foster Peabody National Award for investigative reporting and has been honored with three National Telly Awards and 2 National Communicator Awards.
+He is also a winner of the coveted George Foster Peabody National Award for investigative reporting and has been honored with eight National Telly Awards and six National Communicator Awards.

 Bob has the distinction of bringing his viewers some major historical events.
 He covered the first space shuttle launch in 1981.
 He was there when President Jimmy Carter returned to Plains, Georgia, after leaving the White House.
 He was the first reporter to talk with Jimmy Carter about the release of the hostages in Iran.
 Besides covering several Democratic and Republican Presidential Conventions and two Presidential Inaugurations, Bob has brought his audiences one on one interviews with Gerald Ford, Jimmy Carter, Ronald Reagan, George H.W.
 Bush, Al Gore, Bill Clinton and George W. Bush.